-You can also talk with other OmniFocus users on the Omni Group forums: http://discourse.omnigroup.com/
+You can also talk with other OmniFocus users on the Omni Group forums: http://forums.omnigroup.com/

-Or, get in touch with our Support Humans via email: omnifocus@omnigroup.com
+Or, get in touch with our Support Ninjas via email: omnifocus@omnigroup.com

-18 Map of GTD Concepts & OmniFocus Terminology
+Map of GTD Concepts & OmniFocus Terminology 19

 Action Individual action items in a project.
-Area of Focus These areas of responsibility can be represented as folders , on which you can use the Focus command.
-Context To see your actions grouped by context , click the Contexts tab.
-Defer Make an on-hold project or use a defer until date to get tasks off your plate for the time being.
+Area of Focus These areas of responsibility can be represented as fold- ers, on which you can use the Focus command.
+Context To see your actions grouped by context , click the Contexts toolbar button.
+Defer Make an on-hold project or use a future start date to get tasks off your plate for the time being.
 Delegate Assign actions to an on-hold context until you hear back from the person you have delegated them to.
-Hard Landscape OmniFocus doesn't replace your calendar, but does show your daily landscape.
-Inbox Click the Inbox tab, summon the Quick Entry window, or use the Clippings shortcut.
-First Available Action Each project's first available action is darker than others.
-You can use the filter under the View Options toolbar button to see just those actions.
-Project Choose the Projects tab to see your projects.
-Review Choose the Review tab to make sure you're on top of everything.
+Hard Landscape OmniFocus doesn't replace your calendar; use iCal, Google Calendar, or any application you like.
+Inbox Click the Inbox toolbar button, summon the Quick Entry window, or use the Clippings shortcut.
+Next Action Each project's next action is purple.
+You can use the next action filter on the View Bar to see only next actions.
+Project Use the Projects toolbar button to see your projects.
+Review Use the Review command and repeating actions to make sure you're on top of everything.
 Someday Maybe Set a project's status to on hold if you don't intend to do it any time soon; review these projects as needed.
 Stuff Everything you put in the Inbox to become actions, projects, calendar items, or reference materials.
 Tickler Give an item a future start date to file it for later.

-19 The GTD Weekly Review®
+20 The GTD Weekly Review®